-You can choose to offer anyone in your immediate network as well as your existing clients a referral bonus as an incentive for sending you new business.
+You can choose to offer anyone in your immediate network, as well as your current clients, a referral bonus as an incentive for sending you new business.

-By offering your client a discount on their services when you sign on a new client they’ve referred to you, or by paying your great aunt Carol 10% of the first month’s services when her hairdresser’s daughter signs on to work with you, you can motivate your network to spread the “gospel of you” more frequently.
+By offering your existing client a discount on their services when you sign someone they’ve referred to you — or by paying your great aunt Carol 10% of the first month’s services when her hairdresser’s daughter signs on to work with you — you can motivate your network to spread the “gospel of YOU” more frequently.

 Step Five: Stay Connected

 It’s important that you keep in touch with your network & send them updates when you’re in the market for new clients.
-You can set this up as a quarterly check in or simply do it on an as needed basis.
+You can set this up as a repeating monthly or quarterly check in, or just plan to do it on an “as needed” basis.

 Step Six: Pay it Forward